Faizal-aelf/cat-experiment/README.md

 `Add Experiment`

-1. You can view the API in the file at `src/view/pages/experimentSubmitter/index.jsx`
+1. You can view the API call in the file at `src/view/pages/experimentSubmitter/index.jsx`

 `Add Experiment`

-1. You can view the API in the file at `src/view/pages/experimentList/index.jsx`
+1. You can view the API call in the file at `src/view/pages/experimentList/index.jsx`

 `Add Experiment`

-1. You can view the API in the file at `src/view/pages/experimentDetails/components/comments.jsx`
+1. You can view the API call in the file at `src/view/pages/experimentDetails/components/comments.jsx`

 ## Mock file